What Is a Hepatitis Viral Panel?

 - monitor your hepatitis treatment

-- check whether you have been vaccinated
+- check whether you’ve been

 The test may also

 - chronic persistent hepatitis

 form of hepatitis that only occurs in people with hepatitis B (HBV)

 - nephrotic syndrome, a type of

 Where and How the Test Is Administered

 need to take a sample of blood from your arm.

-The blood sample will then be sent to a laboratory for analysis.
+goes to a laboratory for analysis.